-3.3 Computational Time
+3.4 Computational Time

-The ALC control is accomplished by controlling the ALC DAC and the output step attenuator.
-The settings of these two components are dynamically calculated based on the level required and a large set of calibration values.
-Similarly, to change frequency would require four phase lock loops to be programmed and their settings are dynamically calculated based on a set of calibration values.
-Due to the calculations involved, computational time to set frequency change is typically 250 μs, and about 350 μs to compute and set up the ALC.
+Level settings for the level DAC and step attenuator components are dynamically calculated based on the level required and a large set of calibration values, and to change frequency would require four phase lock loops to be programmed and their settings are dynamically calculated based on a set of calibration values.
+Due to the calculations involved, computational time to set frequency change is typically 250 μ s, and about 350 μ s to compute and set up the level.

 For faster frequency changes, especially for sweeps less than a couple of 100 MHz, it is recommended that the automatic leveling of the power be turned off.
-This will prevent the PSG from having to compute a fresh set of the ALC parameters at each frequency point.
-Typically, the un-calibrated power level does not change by more than a couple of dB over a 100 MHz range.
-See device register 0x14 for details on turning on and off this automatic leveling feature.
+This will prevent the UHFS from having to compute a fresh set of the level parameters at each frequency point.
+Typically, the un-calibrated power level does not change by more than a couple of dB over 100 MHz range.
+See section 4.1.20 for details on turning on and off this automatic leveling feature.